-SPA 101 Elementary Spanish I 4-0-4
+SPA 101 Elementary Spanish I 4-0-4 Prerequisite: ENG 100 with grade of "C" or better or appropriate placement scores

 This course is a study of the four basic language skills: listening, speaking, reading and writing, including an introduction to the Spanish culture.
 This course is transferable to public senior institutions as part of the South Carolina Commission on Higher Education Statewide Articulation Agreement.